-Project finds pressures from social media and popular culture can lead to mental health issues and other problems
+Pressure from social media and popular culture can lead to mental health issues

 Sexualisation and other pressures from social media, music and popular culture are leading to mental health and other problems, especially among young girls, according to the findings of a project by 12 University of East London journalism students.